slowe/apod/README.md

 * title - The title
 * image - The URL of the image
 * thumb - The URL of the thumbnail image
 * media - [optional] The URL when the image isn't an image.
-This could be a link to YouTube, Vimeno, a Flash file etc.
+This could be a link to YouTube, Vimeo, a Flash file etc.
 * text - The escaped HTML for the description of the entry.
 * credit - The escaped HTML for the credit line.
 * objects - [optional] An array of extracted objects.
 Each one contains: